Dudukun/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

-Once again, write a script that takes in arguments and displays all values in the states table of hbtn_0e_0_usa where name matches the argument.
-But this time, write one that is safe from MySQL injections!
+Write a script that lists all cities from the database hbtn_0e_4_usa